WadhwaniAI/cough-against-covid/setup/README.md

 $ python -c "import torch; print(torch.__version__)"
 1.6.0
 ```

+You can exit (and kill) the running docker container by pressing `Ctrl + D` inside the container.

 #### (Optional) Starting Jupyter lab
 In order to spin up jupyter lab from inside the container, use: (note the use of the same port which was used to start the container)